 The translation in French is clearly longer than the original in English.

 There is also the situation of software developers.
 They design the user interface in very compact English and demand that the translation does not exceed a specific number of characters of pixels.
 If the project was badly prepared, this will often result in meaningless abbreviations.

 Compact in English, almost double the size in German.
 Do you take this into account?
 Or would you rather see “Wiederh.
 S. d.
 Kennw.”?

 Make sure your source document or software has enough room for the translation.

-Do you have no idea of how the target language will impact the length of the text?
+No idea how the target language will impact the length of the text?
 Ask your professional translator.
-He or she will be perfectly able to tell you what to take into account in your source document.
+He or she has the experience and expertise to tell you need to take into account in your source document.